 Our Woodland Grove care home in Loughton Essex, has improved it’s CQC rating to ‘good’ with some outstanding elements, following the latest CQC inspection in December 2018.

 The shining report stated: “The registered manager had gone above and beyond, to consult, empower, and listen to people’s views.
-Information was used to in a way that considered how best to deliver person-centred care in a way that improved people’s
+Information was used to in a way that considered how best to deliver person-centred care in a way that improved people’s outcomes.

 It continued to say that: “People received personalised care that responded to their needs.
 Staff were caring and responsive, and people consistently told us how they were treated with kindness, compassion and respect.”